 - While you wait, mix the spices in a small bowl listed for the shrimp.
 Season the shrimp all over.
 Preheat 1 1/2 tbsps oil in a skillet at medium heat for 5 minutes.
 Cook the shrimp for 4-6 minutes, turning as needed.
 Cover and remove from heat.

 - To serve, add some fried tortilla strips to the bottom of each bowl.
 Ladle in the hot soup.
-Garnish with more tortilla strips, panela cheese, avocado, toasted chile pasilla, crema and lime.
+Garnish with more tortilla strips, panela cheese, avocado, toasted chile pasilla, crema, lime and SHRIMP!
+Of course.